MIC-DKFZ/semantic_segmentation/README.md

 Stochastic Gradient Descent(SGD) with *momentum = 0.9* and *weight decay = 0.0005* is used for optimization.
 The models are trained with an initial learning rate of 0.01 and a polynomial learning rate scheduler.
 These setting have established themselves as a kind of standard for cityscapes and are therefore also used here.
-Additionally, the batch size is set to 12 and the number of epochs to 400. (see [Defining the Baseline](#defining_the_baseline))
+Additionally, the batch size is set to 12 and the number of epochs to 400 (see [Defining the Baseline](#defining_the_baseline)).
 For data augmentation the images are randomly scaled to a range of [0.5, 2] and randomly cropped to a size of 1024x512 afterwards.
-Otherwise, only random flipping and normalization is performed.
+Besides that, only random flipping and normalization is performed.
 By default the models are pretrained weights on ImageNet are used.
 If not specified, training is done on 2 GPUs (with a batch size of 6 per GPU) and each experiment is run 3 times.
+The *MS OCR* model is trained with two scales (*[0.5, 1.]*) during training and for inference a third (*[0.5, 1., 2]*) is added.
+Typically, both settings are evaluated in the following experiments.

 ### Time Complexity